 Title Purpose/Background Relevant Principles and Provisions and environment.
-It will be a • To deliver a quality of life to our residents that is based upon sound environmentally sustainable principles and is Shire that embraces its socially productive & growing. independence and encourages Environment the sustainable development of the natural environment • To protect and enhance the key natural and cultural assets of the Shire. through ways that value the Civic Leadership Law and Order, Customer Service & Governance • To attract and retain quality Councillors and Staff. cultural heritage and sense of • To have Councillors who are trained and gualified in their roles and responsibilities place provided by living in Within the scope and ability of the Council, provide a safe and crime free community.
-Woodanilling. • To be responsive to the expectations of our clients and users in the area of customer service • To promote excellence in customer service.
+It will be a • To deliver a quality of life to our residents that is based upon sound environmentally sustainable principles and is Shire that embraces its socially productive & growing. independence and encourages Environment the sustainable development of To protect and enhance the key natural and cultural assets of the Shire. the natural environment Civic Leadership Law and Order, Customer Service & Governance through ways that value the To attract and retain quality Councillors and Staff. cultural heritage and sense of To have Councillors who are trained and qualified in their roles and responsibilities place provided by living in Within the scope and ability of the Council, provide a safe and crime free community.
+Woodanilling.
+To be responsive to the expectations of our clients and users in the area of customer service To promote excellence in customer service.
 Economic Roads & Transport To maintain a quality road transport network which is safe and accessible to all users Theme 1 Social CF.10 Community Housing - development of social and affordable housing, including housing for the well-aged.
 Shire of Woodanilling District Woodanilling townsite includes a range of low density residential, (R2 - R10) and local Rural lots.
-Zoning Scheme No 1 Local Rural Zone - To provide for a mix of residential and business-related uses in a rural setting which achieves a high standard of visual amenity, facilitates landscape protection and conservation and will not cause land use conflicts or adverse impacts on the amenity and character of the zone.
+Zoning Scheme No 1 woodanining townsite includes a range of low density residential, ( N2 - N10) and local Ndrahots.
+Zonning Scheme No 1 Local Rural Zone - To provide for a mix of residential and business-related uses in a rural setting which achieves a high standard of visual amenity, facilitates landscape protection and conservation and will not cause land use conflicts or adverse impacts on the amenity and character of the zone.
 The Local Rural zone provides opportunity for a range of residential type uses.
 5.12.9 The development of more than one single swelling house within the Local Rural zone requires the approval of Council.
 The Scheme includes a definition 'Transient Workforce accommodation' "transient workforce accommodation" means a dwelling for the temporary accommodation of transient workers and may be designed to allow transition to another use or may be designed as a permanent facility for transient workers and includes a contractor's camp and dongas.
-Shire of Dumbleyung The Shire of Dumbleyung 'Transforming our Future by The Strategic Community Plan Vision is to 'Transform the Dumbleyung Shire Economy to Deliver Jobs & Population Strategic Community Plan Delivering Jobs & Growth' Growth'.
+Shire of Dumbleyung , , The Shire of Dumbleyung 'Transforming our Future by The Strategic Community Plan Vision is to 'Transform the Dumbleyung Shire Economy to Deliver Jobs & Population Strategic Community Plan Delivering Jobs & Growth' Growth'.
 2022-2032 Small and Medium Enterprise (SME) Business Enhancement Plan The new Shire of Dumbleyung The Shire of Dumbleyung has a reasonably strong SME sector given its population size.
-A barrier to encouraging Strategic Community Plan intends to tackle issues of additional trades and professional operators is the lack of key worker housing.
-The same employee attraction and retention challenge is faced by the farming sector. gradual decline in population Dumbleyung operates in a 'failed market'.
+A barrier to encouraging Strategic Community Plan additional trades and professional operators is the lack of key worker housing.
+The same employee attraction and intends to tackle issues of retention challenge is faced by the farming sector. gradual decline in population Dumbleyung operates in a 'failed market'.
 Meaning the market value of new housing infrastructure is usually worth less and the economy head on.
 It than the cost of building the same.
 Banks and lending institutions do not allow lenders to borrow funds to build new has been prepared as a basis housing infrastructure unless they have a significant deposit e.g. upwards to 50%. for shifting the dial in a positive Government intervention is required to underwrite a program to increase the number of new 3x2 and 4x2 housing stock socio-economic growth in both towns which would also accommodate teachers and police.
 The Shire could own and lease out these dwellings direction.
 It is an action-based once developed, creating an additional revenue source for the Shire